prayagnshah/rshiny-covid-deaths-2021/README.md

 ## Explanation:

 * Analysis includes the data of deaths due to Covid-19 during the year 2021.
 We can filter out the data according to the province, gender and age-group.
 We can also select multiple provinces and other parameters to see the consolidated values.
-App also allows to search for data with the help of search bar.
+App also allows to search for data with the help of search bar

 ## Dataset taken from: